-Becoming a host employer for SWL is a great opportunity for you to:
+Becoming a host employer for workplace learning experiences can help you to:

-- talk to students about your industry, its career paths and future directions
+- promote your industry, its career paths and future directions

 - strengthen your links with the community and raise your business profile